Supabase

 Production-Grade PostgreSQL Without DevOps

-Supabase eliminates database operations complexity while providing full PostgreSQL 17 access.
+Supabase eliminates database operations complexity while providing full PostgreSQL 15.8 access (production default).
 Unlike Firebase's NoSQL limitations, you get SQL joins, transactions, triggers, and extensions—without managing servers, backups, or scaling infrastructure.

 What Supabase Manages For You: